Official Website of

 Bill Green

-I served twenty five years in the submarine service, spending many years patrolling the North Atlantic and Arctic oceans during the height of the Cold War.
+He served twenty five years in the submarine service, spending many years patrolling the North Atlantic and Arctic oceans during the height of the Cold War.
 (12 March 1947 to 26 December 1991).

-I have escaped from a submarine at a depth of 400 feet, and was part of the crew from the Submarine Escape Training Tank, HMS Dolphin, to set a world record for escaping from a submarine sitting on the seabed 600 feet below the waves of the Mediterranean Sea.
+In 1970 he escaped from a submarine at a depth of 400 feet, and was part of the crew from the Submarine Escape Training Tank, HMS Dolphin, to set a world record for escaping from a submarine sitting on the seabed 600 feet below the waves of the Mediterranean Sea.

-I have been under the Polar Ice Cap on a conventional diesel/electric submarine, and surfaced through a Polynya.
+He has been under the Polar Ice Cap on a conventional diesel/electric submarine, and surfaced through a Polynya.
 (A stretch of open water surrounded by ice)

-I also met HM Queen Elizabeth II on three occasions.
+He has met HM Queen Elizabeth II on three occasions.

 SILENT AND INVISIBLE